 Planners Planners are to be used by every GPA student as an organizational/learning tool.
 Planners must be well maintained, neat, and are not to be used for any purpose outside of academic learning.
 The pages of the planners must not be folded or made into a design, as students should refer back to previous learning.
 Students must have their planner visible while out of class.
-Students needing to replace their planner will have to purchase a new one from the 'Eagle Store'.
+Students needing to replace their planner can receive a new one from the Office of Student Engagement.
 No GPA student is allowed in the hallway without an official pass from a teacher or staff member in his or her planner.
 Students that are out of class without their planner will receive a consequence.
 Students receive their planner on the first day of school.
-If the planner is damaged or lost, students may purchase a replacement from the Eagle Store for \$10.